Interpretable deep convolutional model for nonlinear multivariate time series in complex systems: Deep Convolutional Interpreter for time series

-We opted to train the model on a forecasting task, under the conviction that this approach, as opposed to direct optimization for interpretability, fosters more genuine and causally interpretable insights.
+We opted to train the model on a forecasting task, under the conviction that this approach, as opposed to direct optimization for interpretability, fosters more genuine and predictive, lag-resolved insights interpretable in terms of influence.
 Typically, models and methods that impose excessive structure on anticipated interpretability can distort or entirely overlook it.
-Our approach minimally insists on linear interpretability, and then adds higher order terms as necessary, aligning with conventional modeling practices in physics.
-This choice is driven by several considerations.
-We contend that designing the model architecture with the forecasting task in mind, not only enhances the model's predictive capability, but also ensures that the approximation closely mirrors the underlying equations generating the data.
+Our approach minimally requires linear interpretability and then adds higher-order terms as necessary, aligning with conventional modeling practices in physics.
+Several considerations drive this choice.
+We contend that designing the model architecture with the forecasting task in mind not only enhances the model's predictive capability but also ensures that the approximation closely mirrors the underlying equations generating the data.
 This alignment is crucial, as it allows the model to generate interpretability concurrently with forecasting.
-This means the model is equipped to recognize if different equations govern the data based on specific input values.
-Our aspiration is for this model to be universally applicable (unconstrained by data type), accurate (boasting robust predictive power), and reliable (providing accurate interpretability) by enabling it to approximate the transition tensor effectively.
+This means the model is equipped to determine whether different equations govern the data for specific input values.
+Our aim in the present work is more specific: to test whether a neural forecasting model can expose a sample-specific transition tensor whose coefficients remain faithful to known source--lag interactions in controlled multivariate benchmarks.